 And if you love Nutcrackers but the dolls aren’t really your thing, check out these amazing Nutcracker themed items I’ve come across this year –

 And if this isn’t enough for you, check out Paperchase’s Nutcracker collection!!!
+It includes a bottle bag, wrapping paper, boxes, bags and pens!
 AMAZING!